wanghaisheng/responsive-landing-page-starter/content/blog/en/adding-2fa-to-a-react-app-using-firebase-function.md

 ### Requesting the Verify Code

-The Verify request method in the [Nexmo JavaScript SDK](https://developer.nexmo.com/sdk/stitch/javascript/) is quite minimal code, as the framework there makes it simple to do most everything.
+The Verify request method in the [Vonage JavaScript SDK](https://developer.vonage.com/sdk/stitch/javascript/) is quite minimal code, as the framework there makes it simple to do most everything.
 The first thing I had to do was wrap it in a promise.

 ```js
 function verifyRequest(opts) {